GoogleCloudPlatform/python-docs-samples/workflows/cloud-client/README.md

 Install [`pip`][pip] and [`virtualenv`][virtualenv] if you do not already have them.

-You may want to refer to the [`Python Development Environment Setup Guide`][setup] for Google Cloud Platform for instructions.
+For more information, refer to the
+[Python Development Environment Setup Guide][setup] for Google Cloud Platform.

 1. Create a virtualenv.
 Samples are compatible with Python 3.9+.